Window Box Ideas

 Geraniums: Classic geraniums make ideal clusters of colors from white to salmon and are easy to grow.
 These will not survive the winter in cold climates, so use them as annual.

 Bulbs: These survive even cold winters, and are available in all kinds of flowers like daffodils, dahlias, canna and lily of the valley.
+You can find canna bulbs from sites like this: https://www.brecks.com/category/Cannas_Flower_Bulbs/a.
 For smaller window boxes, consider the dwarf varieties.

 Happy Summer and good luck with your window box!
 We hope this article has given you some fresh window box ideas for the coming months of sunshine, perfect weather and FLOWERS!